 Vegetable Pallet Garden Ideas

 Just LOOK at this gorgeous strawberry pallet planter by LovelyGreens Who wouldn’t LOVE to look at that every day, and have yummy strawberries to boot!
-Instructions on her website.
+Berry Smoothies anyone?
+I’m down for that.
+You can view the instructions on Tanya’s website.

-if youre worried about treated wood, or leeching chemicals, Becky over at Green Upgrader has some advice:
+if youre worried about treated wood, or leeching chemicals, heres some advice:

 Most wood pallets will have an IPPC logo, since they oversee internationally-shipped pallets.
 Pallets that ship overseas are the ones usually treated or fumigated to prevent the spread of invasive pests.
 Here are the marks to look out for (they should be near the IPPC logo):